-56. Prohibition on broadcasting of party election broadcasts and political advertisements except in certain circumstances
+56. Prohibition on broadcasting of election broadcasts and political advertisements except in certain circumstances

-A party election broadcast and a political advertisement must not be broadcast on any broadcasting service except during an election period and then only if, and to the extent authorised by the provisions of sections $\underline{57}$ and $\underline{58}$.
+An election broadcast and a political advertisement must not be broadcast on any broadcasting service except during an election period and then only if, and to the extent authorised by the provisions of sections 57 and 58.

-57. Broadcasting of party election broadcasts on public broadcasting services
+57. Broadcasting of election broadcasts on public broadcasting services

-- (1) Subject to the provisions of this section, a public broadcasting service licensee must permit a party election broadcast only during an election period and then only if such a broadcast is produced on behalf of the political party in question at the instance of its duly authorised representative. - (2) The Authority must determine the time to be made available to political parties for the purposes of subsection (1), including the duration and scheduling of party election broadcasts, taking into account the financial and programming implications for the broadcasting services in question.

-- (3) The Authority must consult with the relevant public broadcasting service licensee and all the political parties prior to making any determination in terms of subsection (2). - (4) In making any determination in terms of subsection (2), the Authority may impose such conditions on a public broadcasting service licensee with respect to party election broadcasts as it considers necessary, having due regard to the fundamental principle that all political parties are to be treated equitably. - (5) A party election broadcast may not contain any material which may reasonably be anticipated to expose the broadcasting service licensee to legal liability if such material were to be broadcast. - (6) A party election broadcast must conform to a technical quality acceptable to the Authority. - (7) No party election broadcast may be broadcast later than 48 hours prior to the commencement of the polling period. - (8) A commercial or community broadcasting service licensee is not required to broadcast party election broadcasts, but if he or she elects to do so, the preceding provisions of this section applies, with the necessary changes.
+- (1) Subject to the provisions of this section, a public broadcasting service licensee must permit an election broadcast only during an election period and then only if such a broadcast is produced on behalf of the political party, independent representative or independent candidate in question at the instance of its or their duly authorised representative. - (2) The Authority must determine the time to be made available to political parties, independent representatives and independent candidates for the purposes of subsection (1), including the duration and scheduling of election broadcasts, taking into account the financial and programming implications for the broadcasting services in question. - (3) The Authority must consult with the relevant public broadcasting service licensee and all the political parties, independent representatives and independent candidates nominated to contest the election concerned prior to making any determination in terms of subsection (2). - (4) In making any determination in terms of subsection (2), the Authority may impose such conditions on a public broadcasting service licensee with respect to election broadcasts as it considers necessary, having due regard to the fundamental principle that all political parties, independent representatives and independent candidates are to be treated equitably. - (5) An election broadcast may not contain any material which may reasonably be anticipated to expose the broadcasting service licensee to legal liability if such material were to be broadcast. - (6) An election broadcast must conform to a technical quality acceptable to the Authority. - (7) No election broadcast may be broadcast later than 48 hours prior to the commencement of the polling period. - (8) A commercial or community broadcasting service licensee is not required to broadcast election broadcasts, but if he or she elects to do so, the preceding provisions of this section applies, with the necessary changes.